mlund/faunus/docs/_docs/analysis.md

 radius information for all particles.
 Inactive particles are included with _zero_ charge and radius.

-Using a TCL helper script for VMD (see `scripts/`) this information can be loaded to visualise flutuating charges and or number of particles.
+Using a helper script for VMD (see `scripts/`) this information can be loaded to visualise flutuating charges and or number of particles.
-The script should be `source`d from the VMD console after loading the trajectory, or invoked when launching VMD:
+The script should be sourced from the VMD console after loading the trajectory, or invoked when launching VMD:

 ~~~ bash